Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/add-custom-monitoring-metric.md

-# Add custom monitoring metrics
+# Monitoring models with custom metrics

 Dozens of new models are introduced every month and monitoring all them is extremely hard due to variability of types and architectures that lie